wasserth/TotalSegmentator/README.md

 ### Subtasks
 We added some more models to TotalSegmentator beyond the default one.
 This allows segmentation of even more classes in more detailed subparts of the image.
-First you have to run TotalSegmentator with the normal settings to get the normal mask.
+First you have to run TotalSegmentator with the normal settings to get the normal masks.
 These masks are required to crop the image to a subregion on which the detailed model will run.
 This is only available in the latest master branch at the moment.
 ```